Thursday, March 30, 2006

 Mr. Krug said Mr. Tanner had asked him the same question.
 "I told him the first thing he did wrong was buy a computer," Mr. Krug said.

-If you enjoyed this article Subscribe to my RSS Feed
+If you enjoyed this article Subscribe to my RSS Feed Bookmark this page on del.icio.us

-Post to Del.icio.us Account Bookmark this page on del.icio.us
+If you enjoyed this article Subscribe to my RSS Feed Bookmark this page on del.icio.us

 Friday, March 10, 2006